Latina Chicana Queer Tejana Immigrant First-Gen Graduate

-I am a PhD student and Teaching Associate in the Department of Spanish & Portuguese at UCLA.
-Most of my research has been guided by a firm belief in human rights.
-My current dissertation explores the way culture makes monsters out of marginalized communities and uses these practices to compromise human rights and, more specifically, a dedication to accessible education.
+I am a fifth year PhD student and Teaching Associate in the Department of Spanish & Portuguese at UCLA.
+Most of my academic and professional work has been guided by a firm commitment to the defense of human rights and, more specifically, a dedication to accessible education.

-My masters in Spanish is from UCLA and before that I did my undergrad in Hispanic & French Studies at Rice University.
-I was born in Monterrey, México and grew up in Houston, Texas.
-I am a product of the communities that supported me throughout my academic and professional journey.
+I am a proud product of the communities that have supported me throughout my academic and professional journey.
 Now is my time to pay it forward.